SOJC Commencement will take place on June 18, 2017 at 12:00 p.m.

 The ceremony does not have any particular credit or degree requirements.
-To get your physical diploma, you just need to declare your intent to graduate through the UO Registrar’s office.
-The Registrar will mail your diploma 4-6 weeks after the term in which you declared your intent to graduate.
+To get your physical diploma, you just need to declare your intent to graduate through DuckWeb (undergraduates) or the Graduate School (graduate students).
+Your diploma will arrive in the mail 4-6 weeks after the term in which you declared your intent to graduate.

 Which way does my tassel go?

 Bachelor’s students wear their tassels on the right and will move their tassels to the left after shaking the dean’s hand and crossing the stage.
 Doctoral and master’s candidates wear their tassels on the left.
 All degree candidates are encouraged to wear regalia: gown, cap, tassel, and hood for doctoral and master’s degree candidates, and gown, cap, and tassel for bachelor’s degree candidates.
-Regalia, including honor cords for students graduating with honors, are available at the UO Duck Store beginning in April.
-Online ordering will be available the beginning of April.
+Regalia, including honor cords for students graduating with honors, are available at the UO Duck Store.

 How do I know if I’ve received Latin honors?